speedment/speedment/README.md

 <img src="https://raw.githubusercontent.com/speedment/speedment-resources/master/src/main/resources/wiki/frontpage/Forest.png" alt="Spire the Hare" title="Spire" align="right" width="240px" />

-Speedment is a Java Stream ORM toolkit and runtime.
 The toolkit analyzes the metadata of an existing legacy SQL database and creates a Java representation of the data model which together with the Speedment runtime allows the user to create scalable and efficient